 Whenever discussions arise, we were ordered to stay in another place.

-However, that didn’t stop me from being inculcated with the myths surrounding Ferdinand Marcos (FM) and Martial Law (ML).
+However, that didn’t stop me from inculcating the myths surrounding Ferdinand Marcos (FM) and Martial Law (ML).

-And growing up in an environment where my relatives benefited from ML didn’t help either, in promoting critical thinking in the family.
-(Critical thinking in the sense that one is also able to take a stand to argue for an issue and afterwards take up the opposite stand)
+And growing up in an environment where my relatives benefited from ML didn’t help promote critical thinking in the family.
+(Critical thinking in the sense that one is also able to take a stand to argue for an issue and afterward take up the opposite stand)

-I was indoctrinated from a very young age that Ferdinand Marcos was the real hero of EDSA, (I know, I know don’t roll your eyes just yet) that Martial Law was heaven for the Philippines, that Cory and Ninoy Aquino were EVIL people.
+I was indoctrinated from a very young age that Ferdinand Marcos was the real hero of EDSA (I know, I know don’t roll your eyes just yet), that Martial Law was heaven for the Philippines and that Cory and Ninoy Aquino were EVIL people.

-Whenever I ask why, my relatives would answer- it was because Marcos said so, and because THEY too said so, and that’s the end of it.
+Whenever I ask why, my relatives would answer, Marcos said so, and because THEY too said so, and that’s the end of it.

-You see, in our family you never question authority, everything they said is the law (sort of like Martial Law on a daily basis and that does not include the beatings but that’s another story).
+You see, in our family, you never question authority; everything they said is the law (sort of like Martial Law daily, and that does not include the beatings, but that’s another story).